-Seam works in any Java EE application server, and even works in Tomcat.
-If your environment supports EJB 3.0, great!
-If it doesn't, no problem, you can use Seam's built-in transaction management with JPA or Hibernate3 for persistence.
-Or, you can deploy JBoss Embedded in Tomcat, and get full support for EJB 3.0.
+Seam should work in any Java EE application server, and even works in Tomcat.
+If your environment supports EJB 3.0 or 3.1, great!
+If it doesn't, no problem, you can use Seam's built-in transaction management with JPA or Hibernate for persistence.

-It turns out that the combination of Seam, JSF and EJB3 is the simplest way to write a complex web application in Java.
+It turns out that the combination of Seam, JSF and EJB is the simplest way to write a complex web application in Java.
 You won't believe how little code is required!